Scapulimancy: Arabic world

 Existing literature regarding Arabic scapulimancy are sparse, with few translated into Latin and English available to be used as sources.
 Paragraphs from Arabic scripts have been contextualised and translated to help in understanding the use of scapulimancy in the Arabic world.
 A Florentine manuscript dated to the 1600s is currently the most referenced source in terms of incorporating a compiled translation of Arabic works into Latin in Bibliotheca Laurenziana, a book detailing magic, summoning prayers, recipes for potent salves and divination.

 The text attributes the practice of scapulimancy in medieval Western European civilisations to the migration of traditions and ideas from the Arabic world, noting the influence of Muslim Spain.
 Trade across the Silk Road has been proposed as a medium through which scapulimantic practices have pervaded into medieval European traditions from merchant trade with Arabic nomads.

 Harvesting the scapulae from live animals involved decapitating the animal with a sword, without it seeing the weapon being swung, after which the animal was boiled until the flesh separated from the bones.
 The scapulae were extracted and wrapped in linen cloth and placed beneath the pillow of the diviner before they slept.
 The reading could only be performed the following day after this procedure had taken place.

 Reading of the scapula was divided into two sections: the inside blade and the external features.
 The internal plane of the scapula has a prominent spine running through and was used for interpreting familial issues regarding fertility and prosperity.
 The external border of the scapula was used when questions regarding political or public events were being asked of the diviner.

 Africa

 South Africa

 Zulu diviners, known as izangomas, have traditionally used bone reading in conjunction with other rituals involving herbal concoctions to communicate with spirits and those who have passed.
 Treated bones are placed into the medicine, with the izangoma interpreting aspects of the scapula which float above the liquid as spiritual communication.
 People within the community will seek out an izangoma if they would like personal questions answered regarding either themselves or to communicate with the deceased.
-The practice of scaupulimancy and wider bone reading rituals are still used by witch doctors in many African communities, incorporated into a wider array of traditional healing ceremonies.
+The practice of scapulimancy and wider bone reading rituals are still used by witch doctors in many African communities, incorporated into a wider array of traditional healing ceremonies.